Therapy (Individual & Group)

 A trauma-informed, evidence-based treatment designed to improve the relationships between children and caregivers in families that experience arguments, frequent conflict, physical force/discipline, child physical abuse, or child behavior problems.
 AF-CBT promotes the use of positive coping and self-control skills, effective discipline strategies, constructive family problem solving, and communication.
 Provided to families with children 5-17 years of age.
 Sessions are weekly and range from 6 months to a year, depending on the family’s needs.

 Short-term specialized behavior management program designed for young children experiencing behavioral and/or emotional difficulties.
 PCIT works with the child and caregiver to improve overall behaviors and reduces parenting stress.
 Provided to 2.5 to 7 years of age.
 Sessions are weekly and range from 14 to 18 weeks.

-Sexual Behavior Problems – Adolescents (SBP-A)
+Problematic Sexual Behavior Treatment – Adolescents (SBP-A)

 An evidence-based group therapy utilizing cognitive behavioral therapy techniques for adolescents who have engaged in inappropriate or illegal sexual behaviors.
 Requires the participation of the child and the caregiver(s) the child lives with.
 Provided to adolescents 13-17 years of age.
 Sessions are weekly for one year.

-Sexual Behavior Problems – School Aged (SBP-S)
+Problematic Sexual Behavior Treatment – School Aged (SBP-S)